han-xudong/pyCyberGear/README.md

 Here are several examples in the 'examples' folder that you can refer to:

-## License
+## License and Acknowledgements
-This project is licensed under the MIT License - see the LICENSE file for details.
+PyCyberGear is licensed under the MIT License.

-## Acknowledgments
+We sincerely thank the developers of the [DrEmpower Wiki](https://gitee.com/lyh458/drempower-wiki) for the core implementation of the CyberGear motor control library with their USB-to-CAN adapter.